kashishpal4/Falcon-Models-Business-Analysis-Project/README.md

-# Falcon Models — Sales & Credit Risk Analysis
+# Falcon Models-Sales & Credit Risk Analysis

 End-to-end business analysis of a global scale model retailer using SQL and Power BI.
 Analysed three years of transactional